Child Support in New York State is a complex area of the law with certain small distinctions

 that can have a significant impact on a parent's obligation to pay

-of this child support blog is not to discuss
+child support blog is not to discuss

 how child support is set but to only discuss how child